 Hang Son Doong

 It all starts in Phong Nha, home to Oxalis adventures and gateway to the Ke Bang National Park, a UNESCO world heritage site.
-A place known in Vietnam as “The Kingdom of the Caves”!
+A place known in Vietnam as “The Kingdom of the Caves!”
 We arrived the day before the expedition started and checked into our hotel for the night provided by Oxalis adventures.
-The Commander Lodge is a great hotel centrally located in town with great clean rooms, its own pool and pool table, but mainly serves as a gathering place for Oxalis guests.
-We met a few other guests and find out who is accompanying on the expedition before we are all taken to Oxalis office just down the road for our team briefing, safety talk and introduction to the expedition leaders, we also got to meet all the other expedition guests, as there are 10 guests in total on any expedition.
-Oxalis also put on a great evening meal, its a great chance for everyone to get to know each other before we start.
+The Commander Lodge is a great hotel centrally located in town with great clean rooms, pool and pool table, but mainly serves as a gathering place for Oxalis guests.
+We met a few other guests and tried to find out who is accompanying us on the expedition? before we are all taken to Oxalis office for our team briefing, safety talk and introduction to the expedition leaders.
+This is where we also got to meet all the other expedition guests, as there are 10 guests in total on any expedition.
+Oxalis also put on a great evening meal, it's a great chance for everyone to get to know each other before we start.
 They called it the "last supper" for some reason.

 Our 6-Day Hang Sơn Đoòng Expedition with Oxalis Adventure to Explore the World’s Largest Cave in Phong Nha-Kẻ Bàng National Park, Quảng Bình Vietnam